mossbeasts/mossbeasts.github.io/about.md

 mossbeasts are tardigrades.

 <span class="postbody">
-expect: moss, beasts, mossbeasts, computers, food, the occasional piece of fiction, the less-ocasional moaning about the process of writing, watercolor, other art.
+expect: moss, beasts, mossbeasts, computers, food, the occasional piece of fiction, the less-ocasional complaining/discussion about the process of writing, watercolor, other art.